DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 WebDAV (ownCloud/Nextcloud), Google Drive, MS OneDrive, SMB/CIFS (Windows share) [and more](https://rclone.org/#providers).

+> **NOTE:** If you don't want to do (automated) backups because setting up the server
+> is easy enough and all local git clones contain the whole history anyway:
+> Yes, that's *mostly* true, but please keep in mind that when using git **LFS**, the local clones
+> by default do **not have the whole history** of files managed with LFS, but only the version
+> currently checked out.
+> However, calling `$ git lfs fetch --all` *does* download all git LFS objects (but of course uses
+> a lot more disk space on your PC).

 ## Installing restic

 Download their [latest release](https://github.com/restic/restic/releases/latest) for your platform